freiheit/discord_feedbot/README.md

 Designed to be very configurable.

 It should be possible to use as a library in another bot.
+(But can simply run with same tokens instead, since it's write-only to discord)

 Since this bot doesn't *react* to anything in channels or messages, you can have it sign into the same account as another bot, and externally it should